Creating an In-Place Server Configuration

 - In the left-hand pane, that shows a list of all the existing server configurations, click the Add toolbar button .
 The Add Server dialog box opens.

 - Specify the server configuration name in the Name text box.
 From the Type drop-down list, choose the server configuration type In-place.
+Use the Up and Down keyboard keys to scroll through the list of server configuration types.

 - Click OK.
 The Add Server dialog box closes and you return to the Connection tab of the Deployment dialog box.